bilde2910/FreeField/docs/webhooks/discord.rst

 1. Open Discord and find the channel that you wish for FreeField alerts to be posted in.
-2. Open channel settings for the channel by clicking on  next to the channel name in the channels list.
+2. Open channel settings for the channel by clicking on the cog next to the channel name in the channels list.
 3. In the "Webhooks" section in the dialog that appears, click on :guilabel:`Create Webhook`.
 4. Give your webhook a name and optionally an avatar.
 The name of your webhook